-First trial in humans of 'minicells': A completely new way of delivering anti-cancer drugsNovember 8th, 2012 in Cancer /
+First trial in humans of 'minicells': A completely new way of delivering anti-cancer drugsNovember 8, 2012 in Medicine & Health / Cancer

 A completely new way of delivering anti-cancer drugs to tumours, using 'minicells' derived from bacteria, has been tested for the first time in humans and found to be safe, well-tolerated and even induced stable disease in patients with advanced, incurable cancers with no treatment options remaining.

 The research, which is presented at the 24th EORTC-NCI-AACR Symposium on Molecular Targets and Cancer Therapeutics in Dublin, Ireland, today, suggests that it could be possible to use this new technology for targeted delivery of other drugs to a range of cancers, and to personalise treatment by adjusting the drugs to suit the genetic make-up of each patient's tumour.